 God’s wisdom, to keep no record of wrongs, is a powerful reminder to choose where you focus in the daily rubbing of shoulders and the nitty-gritty of life.

-He also promises to grant you the patience and gentleness, kindness and thankfulness that you need day to day.
-Simply ask Him, every day, to help you look with eyes that see the good and respond with love that polishes up the good you find in one another.
-When something needs to be addressed, ask Him to help you in the timing and attitude in which you approach it.
+He also promises to grant you the patience, gentleness, kindness, and thankfulness that you need day to day.
+Simply ask him, every day, to enable you look with eyes so that you see the good in the other and respond with love.
+When something needs to be addressed, ask God to help you in choosing the timing and attitude in which you approach it.